Ignemia/Frai/CONTRIBUTING.md

-# Contributing to Personal Chatter
+# Contributing to Frai

-Thank you for your interest in contributing to Personal Chatter!
+Thank you for your interest in contributing to Frai!
 This is a community-driven project, and we appreciate all help.

 ## 🤝 Ways to Contribute